anthonygarvan/budgetfadeaway/README.md

 For the presentation, I rely on PIXI.js, a game engine which uses WebGL when available and fails gracefully into canvas rendering.
 This project is born out of my [wordgalaxy](https://github.com/anthonygarvan/wordgalaxy) project.

-If you have questions, feature requests, or feedback of any kind, please don't hesitate to message me.
+If you have questions, feature requests, or feedback of any kind, please don't hesitate to message me on github or tweet me @anthonygarvan.